 We have special provision to help deaf people, through partnership with Sign Health’s video relay service for deaf people.

-Now deaf people can contact the Patients Association Helpline using InterpreterNow.
-Interpreter Now has been recognised for revolutionising telecommunications for Deaf sign language users.
+D/deaf people can contact the Patients Association Helpline using InterpreterNow.
 The service can be accessed through any internet-connected computer with a webcam, as well as free apps on Apple and Android smartphones and tablets.
-Deaf people can make a call to a fully qualified British Sign Language (BSL) interpreter who will phone a service or organisation on their behalf.
-The interpreter will sign to the deaf person via the video link, speak with the hearing person over the telephone and relay the conversation back and forth.
+D/deaf people can make a call to a fully qualified British Sign Language (BSL) interpreter who will phone the Patients Association on their behalf.
+The interpreter will sign to the deaf person via the video link, speak with the Patient Association adviser over the telephone and relay the conversation back and forth.
 Using the service gives deaf people the opportunity to make a video call in their first language; a smoother and faster experience for all call participants compared to text-based relay services.

 It's so simple and easy to use.
 I am really pleased that The Patients Association and SignHealth are working together to make services accessible to deaf people.